Financial Aid

 If it has been more than two years since you last used your benefit, please contact the VA Education Call Center at 1-888-442-4551 and verify/update your contact information with them.

 If you are a new VA education benefits applicant, you collected benefits only while on active duty, or you are applying for benefits under a program different from that which you used in the past, you must complete an Application for Education Benefits on the Department of Veterans Affairs website at va.gov.
+If you have already completed an application and have received a Certification of Eligibility from VA, contact the Great Falls College Veterans Coordinator for next steps.

 New Students